Slack vs Discord: Everything You Need to Know (2026)

 When it comes to server integrations, you can connect with third-party apps via webhooks or add some of the many popular Discord bots for a better and more fun user experience.

-So if you’re looking for native integrations with popular SaaS apps, Slack is a far better and much more straightforward option.
+So if you’re looking for native integrations with popular SaaS apps, I found Slack to be a far better and much more straightforward option.

 Slack’s paid plan provides 24/7 support, while Discord has a standard support option